-I’m sure I’m not the only parent who has read books to a child to help them work through some issue or to teach life lessons.
+Books that teach life lessons to kids are an important part of your parenting arsenal.
+I’m sure I’m not the only one who has read books to a child to help them work through some issue.

 Some of the best picture books for kids are the ones that subtly teach.
 If the book knocks you over the head with a moral, it’s distasteful to child and adult reader alike.
 But when it instructs in an enjoyable way as a natural part of the story working itself out, it’s pure delight.

-Fantastic read aloud books that teach kids life lessons
+Fantastic read aloud books that teach life lessons to kids

 Here are a few of our family’s favorite read-aloud books and who they might benefit the most.